 Disneyland Paris: Magical Winter Wonderland (40 minutes from Paris)

-While it might seem unusual for an architect to recommend Disneyland Paris, this one is one of my favourites winter day trips from Paris !
-Winter transforms this popular day trip destination into a unique spectacle, with shorter queues (make sure to avoid Christmas days) and spectacular holiday decorations.
 The attention to architectural detail in Main Street USA and Sleeping Beauty Castle becomes more apparent without summer crowds, and the winter illuminations create stunning photography opportunities.

 Getting There: Direct RER A train from central Paris to Marne-la-Vallée-Chessy station.
 The park entrance is directly outside the station, making it one of the easiest day trips from Paris.
-You can read all the exact information in this article.

 Best Time to Visit: Arrive at park opening (usually 10:00 AM) to enjoy shorter morning queues.
 Winter weekdays outside school holidays offer the best experience.